jorisroovers/gitlint/docs/index.md

 cat examples/commit-message-1 | gitlint
 # or
 git log -1 --pretty=%B | gitlint
+# Or read the commit-msg from a file, like so:
+gitlint --msg-filename examples/commit-message-2

 # To install a gitlint as a commit-msg git hook:
 gitlint install-hook